projecthuda/huda-frontend/README.md

 # Huda Svelte.js with SkeletonUI

-This is the frontend for the huda project initialized using a SkeletonUI.
+This is the frontend for the huda project initialized using a SkeletonUI template.
 It uses TypeScript, prettier for code formatting and eslint for linting.
 You must have Node.js installed to run this server.

 ## Developing

-Install dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+After installing dependencies with `npm install` (or `pnpm install` or `yarn`) start a development server:

 ```bash
 npm run dev